Purpose of the authority

-To obtain assistance regarding transferring material as State archives, contact the Senior Archivist, Transfer/Custody at: firstname.lastname@example.org or (02) 9673 1788.
+To obtain assistance regarding transferring material as State archives, contact Agency Services at firstname.lastname@example.org or (02) 9673 1788.
 For more information concerning entering into a distributed management agreement, contact the Senior Project Officer, Distributed Management at: email@example.com or (02) 9673 1788.

 Transfer of ownership must be approved

 Regardless of whether a record has been approved for destruction or is required as a State archive, a public office must not transfer ownership of a State record to any person or organisation without the explicit authorisation of State Archives and Records NSW.

 It is very important that triggers are appropriately interpreted and understood by those implementing the authority.
 Sometimes they rely on information from elsewhere in the organisation, e.g. date of birth of an employee.
 Where possible, the organisation should build the recording of the dates or required information into standard records procedures so staff will know, for example, when a file should be marked as inactive or closed.
 Without this information being recorded, sentencing cannot take place in a streamlined or efficient manner.